 - Dar es Salaam: then Dar es Salaam to Zanzibar: 15 minutes by plane or 1 hour 30 mins by high speed ferry.

 - Mombasa: Mombasa to Zanzibar twice daily flights - 30 mins or boat (4 hours)

 - Nairobi: Kenya Airways has 7 flights per week between Nairobi and Zanzibar - (2 hours 30 mins via Mombasa)

 - Kilimanjaro: Several airlines have daily flights between Kilimanjaro and Zanzibar (1 hour 15 mins);

 Depending on your personal tastes, you spend more or less time in different areas of interest on Zanzibar :

 - On the beach: for those who love beautiful beaches, diving or fishing.
-The most beautiful beaches are on the East Coast and North.
-There are many hotels at all prices.
+The most beautiful beaches are on the Eastern and Northern Coast.
+There are many hotels at all prices;

 - The interior of the Island: it can be explored in an afternoon, the Spice Tour, local villages, the large coconut plantations and the ruins of ancient palaces.